INT Function in Excel

-- It can be used when you want only the integer part of a number which is in its decimal form with rounding the number down.
+- It can be used when you want only the integer part of a number in its decimal form with rounding the number down.
 For example, INT (3.89) returns the value 3.

-- Integer function always rounds down the number entered in the formula to the next lowest integer value.
+- The integer function always rounds down the number entered in the formula to the next lowest integer value.

 How to Open the Integer Function in Excel?

-1. You can simply enter the desired Integer excel formula in the required cell to attain a return value on the argument.
+- First, we can insert the desired integer Excel formula in the required cell to attain a return value on the argument.

-2. You can manually open the INT formula dialogue box in the spreadsheet and enter the logical values to attain a return value.
+- We can manually open the INT formula dialog box in the spreadsheet and enter the logical values to attain a return value.

-3. Consider the screenshot below to see the INT Function in excel option under the Math & Trig Function menu.
+- Consider the screenshot below to see the INT Function in the excel option under the Math & Trig Function menu.

-4. Click on the INT function option.
-The INT formula in excel dialogue box will open where you can put the argument values to obtain a return value.
+- Click on the INT function option.
+The INT formula in the excel dialogue box may open where we can put the argument values to obtain a return value.